 Recreational Sports has everything students and the greater campus community need to enjoy exercise, friendly competition, healthy activities, sports and even adventures in the great outdoors.
 Learn all about it at recsports.umich.edu.

-Students, faculty and staff are getting fit together with Group-X. Dozens of classes are offered each semester and members with a Group-X pass enjoy unlimited access to all classes, from cycling and yoga to Zumba and total body strength.
+Students, faculty and staff are moving together with Group-X. Dozens of classes are offered each semester and members with a Group-X pass enjoy unlimited access to all classes, from cycling and yoga to Zumba and total body strength.

 Certified personal trainers assist U-M students and members with fitness assessments, goal setting, developing personal plans for goal achievement and 1:1 training sessions.
 Recreational Sports also provides training and testing for personal trainer certification.